 These pecan cookie cups were a favorite at mom’s dinner parties.
 They are basically a molded Florentine cookie – lacy, crispy and light.
-The brown sugar in them gives them a butterscotch-y flavor, and who doesn’t love butterscotch?
+Brown sugar gives them a butterscotch-y flavor, and who doesn’t love butterscotch?
 And, not only are they delicious and pretty, they are deceptively easy to prepare.
-The key is getting the flat cookies off the pan quickly, before they finish setting up (details are in the recipe).
+The key is getting the cookies off the pan quickly, before they finish setting up (details are in the recipe).

 Here is the plan I recommend following when making this beautiful dessert, to eliminate stress the day of serving:

 • One to three days before serving: Make the rum-white chocolate mousse through the refrigeration step